Warren Buffett once said:

 Paying with cash can help individuals manage their budgets and spend more effectively.

 When using cash, people are limited to only spending only the amount of money they physically have on hand.
-This reduces the risk of overspending.
+This reduces the risk of overspending and impulse purchases.

 Research by the University of Notre Dame even found that cash use is linked to specific psychological states.
 One research said: